carbonblack/carbon-black-cloud-sdk-python/docs/guides.rst

 * :doc:`differential-analysis` - Provides the ability to compare and understand the changes between two Live Query runs
 * :doc:`live-query` - Live Query allows operators to ask questions of endpoints
 * :doc:`live-response` - Live Response allows security operators to collect information and take action on remote endpoints in real time.
+* :doc:`notifications-migration` - Update from Notifications to Alerts in SDK 1.5.0 or later to get the benefits of the Alerts v7 API.
 * :doc:`policy` - Use policies to define and prioritize rules for how applications can behave on groups of assets
 * :doc:`recommendations` - Work with Endpoint Standard recommendations for reputation override.
 * :doc:`reputation-override` - Manage reputation overrides for known applications, IT tools or certs.